avigad/mathematics_in_lean_source/source/basics.rst

 * Multiplication is associative with identity :math:`1`, and multiplication distributes over addition.

-In Lean, we base our algebraic structures on *types* rather than sets.
+In Lean, the collection of objects is represented as a *type*, ``R``.
-Modulo this difference, we can take the ring axioms to be as follows:
+The ring axioms are as follows:

 .. code-block:: lean